sagor110090/livewire-crud/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/sagor110090/livewire-crud.svg?style=flat-square)](https://packagist.org/packages/sagor110090/livewire-crud)

 A livewire CRUD Generation package to help scaffold basic site files.
-Package is autoloaded as per PSR-4 autoloading in any laravel version `^5.6` so no extra config required.
-However is has been tested on version `^7 & ^8`.
-It uses ***auth*** middleware thus installs `laravel/ui` just incase you don't have any other auth mechanism, this does not mean you have to use `laravel/ui`.
+Package is autoloaded as per PSR-4 autoloading in any laravel version `^10.0` so no extra config required.
+However is has been tested on version `^8`.
+It uses ***auth*** middleware thus installs `breeze` just incase you don't have any other auth mechanism.

 ## Documentation